 - MAC Address The physical address of the LAN ports, as seen from the LAN.
-The value can't be changed. - Type Choosing Smart IP (DHCP) to get IP address from DHCP server, or choosing static IP to config IP address manually. - IP Address Enter the IP address of your system in dotted-decimal notation (factory default 192.168.0.254). - > Subnet Mask An address code that determines the size of the network.
-Normally 255,255,255.0 is used as the subnet mask. - > IGMP Proxy The Internet Group Management Protocol(IGMP) feature allows your devices in LAN can watch TV.
+The value can't be changed. - > Type Choosing Smart IP (DHCP) to get IP address from DHCP server, or choosing static IP to config IP address manually. - > IP Address Enter the IP address of your system in dotted-decimal notation (factory default 192.168.0.254). - > Subnet Mask An address code that determines the size of the network.
+Normally 255.255.255.0 is used as the subnet mask.